nickboldt/jbosstools-versionwatch/README.md

 #### Install JBDS

-First, perform 2 or more JBDS installs using `install.jbds.sh` (or install by hand).
+First, perform 2 or more JBDS installs using `install.devstudio.sh` (or install by hand).

 You can also do a headless install using a script like this to invoke a console install into ${HOME}/jbdevstudio: